-- Nurturing Civic Pride is about the relationship that people and communities have with a place this includes their physical surroundings and feelings of identity and belonging. - Building a Sustainable Future Working towards a greener, more sustainable, and resilient future for the borough means better housing, action on climate change and supporting the health and wellbeing of our local communities. - Creating a Borough of Sport From internationally renowned organisations like the All-England Club to grassroots clubs and organisations like Tooting and Mitcham FC, we want to strengthen our partnerships with sports clubs, organisations and businesses across the borough and promote increased participation in sports and activity. - Modernisation The aims of the programme are two-fold.
-Firstly, to plan and support recovery as the country emerges from the pandemic.
+$\frac{\text{Nurturing Civic Pride} - \text{ is about the relationship that people and communities have with a place this includes their physical surroundings and feelings of identity and belonging.}$

+- 2 Building a Sustainable Future Working towards a greener, more sustainable, and resilient future for the borough means better housing, action on climate change and supporting the health and wellbeing of our local communities. - Creating a Borough of Sport From internationally renowned organisations like the All-England Club to grassroots clubs and organisations like Tooting and Mitcham FC, we want to strengthen our partnerships with sports clubs, organisations and businesses across the borough and promote increased participation in sports and - sports clubs, organisations and businesses across the borough and promote increased participation in sports and activity.
+Modernisation - The aims of the programme are two-fold.
+Firstly, to plan and support recovery as the country - 4 emerges from the pandemic.
 Secondly, to capture and build on some of the new ways of working to develop a modern council fit for the future. - 5 Corporate Budgets